-Zoltán Czirkos, Márta Rencz, Gábor Hosszú Department of Electron Devices Budapest University of Technology and Economics Budapest {czirkos,rencz,hosszu}@eet.bme.hu
+Zoltán Czirkos, Márta Rencz, and Gábor Hosszú Department of Electron Devices Budapest University of Technology and Economics Hungary, H-1117 Budapest, Magyar tudósok körútja 2. {czirkos,rencz,hosszu}@eet.bme.hu

-Abstract-Collaborative intrusion detection has several difficult subtasks to handle.
-Large amount of data generated by intrusion detection probes has to be handled to spot intrusions.
-Also, when correlating the pieces of evidence, the connection between them has to be revealed as well, as it may be the case that they are part of a complex, large-scale attack.
-In this article, we present a peer-to-peer network based intrusion detection system, which is able to handle the intrusion detection data efficiently while maintaining the accuracy of centralized approaches of correlation.
+Abstract-Using collaborative intrusion detection to sense network intrusions comes at a price of handling an enormous amount of data generated by detection probes, and the problem of properly correlating the evidence collected at different parts of the network.
+The correlation between the recorded events has to be revealed, as it may be the case that they are part of a complex, large-scale attack, even if they manifested at different parts of the network.
+In this paper we describe the inner workings a peer-to-peer network based intrusion detection system, which is able to handle the intrusion detection data efficiently while maintaining the accuracy of centralized approaches of correlation.
 The system is built on a distributed hash table, for which keys are assigned to each piece of intrusion data in a preprocessing step.
-This method allows one to make well-known correlation mechanisms work in a distributed environment.
+The network traffic requirements of such a system, and the load balancing that can be achieved by using the Kademlia peer-to-peer overlay network are discussed as well.

-Keywords-collaborative intrusion detection; attack correlation; peer-to-peer; distributed hash table.
+Keywords-collaborative intrusion detection; attack correlation; peer-to-peer; distributed hash table; Kademlia.